subeshb1/sketchalgorithms/gatsby-site/src/markdown/remark/api-test/automated-tests.md

 To make it simple and easy `api-test` provides 5 types of basic checking schemes:

-- `eq` - Response should be exactly the same as expected
+- `eq` - Response should be the same as expected
-- `contains` - The expected value should be as subset of the response.
+- `contains` - The expected value should be a subset of the response.
 - `hasKey` - The key should be present in the JSON response
-- `path_eq` - The value inside the nested object accessed by JSON path must be exactly the same.
+- `path_eq` - The value inside the nested object accessed by the JSON path must be the same.
-- `path_contains` - The value inside the nested object accessed by JSON path must be a subset.
+- `path_contains` - The value inside the nested object accessed by the JSON path must be a subset.

 ### External Checks